25 Different Types of Wasps in Colorado

 They also help aerate the soil, which helps to promote the healthy growth of plants.
 Without them, our ecosystems would be unbalanced.

-It is important to remember that all wild animals, including wasps, should be respected and not disturbed unless absolutely necessary.
+It is important to remember that all wild animals, including wasps, should be respected and not disturbed unless necessary.

 If you find a nest of paper wasps in your yard, it is best to leave it alone, as the wasps will often move away on their own.